-Make it a point to always include the social media buttons with links to your pages to encourage liking and sharing of your content.
+Make it a point always to include social media buttons with links to your pages to encourage liking and sharing of your content.
 Social media is meant to be shared among followers and is key to getting your content read.
 Asking followers to share your content with their friends is also effective.

 With every share, your business is automatically exposed to more impressions and potential customers.
-It also allows for more opportunities of engagement through various interactive features, such as polls, question boxes and rating scales.
+It also allows for more opportunities for engagement through various interactive features, such as polls, question boxes and rating scales.

 9. Create Listicles